 5. Queenstown Hill

-One of the best hikes in Queenstown, that has a great effort to views ratio.
-The hill north east of the town centre offers sentinel views over the Lake Hayes, Coronet Peak and of course, Lake Wakatipu.
+One of the best hikes in Queenstown, that The hill northeast of the town centre offers sentinel views over Lake Hayes, Coronet Peak and of course, Lake Wakatipu.

 6. Bob’s Peak/Skyline Gondola